Teacher Training: Court Moor Partnership

 Whether it is a career you have always wanted to pursue, or you have just begun to explore teaching as a possible next step, we would be delighted to hear from you.

-Our next ITT information event is Monday 27th September at 6.00pm.
-If you’d like to find out more about teacher training, please use the details below to join.
+Dates and times for upcoming information events are below.
+If you’d like to find out more about teacher training, please use the details for January below to join.
 There is no need to register in advance.
 The session will include information about the application process, fees/funding and our partnership, with an opportunity to ask questions at the end.

 Court Moor School is a fantastic place to work and trainees are made to feel very welcome.
 Existing staff are keen to support and share their experience, as well as to learn from new members of the team.